المدرسة الصيفية ومعسكر تركي;

 Private car: Parents can bring their children to the Centre by car.
 In the summer the roads are good and the Centre is accessible by car.
 It is a good idea to check route maps or GPS.
 Free car parking is usually available at the centre.
 24 hour parking must be especially requested on the booking form.

 Parents are always welcome to bring their son/daughter to the ELACP Centre, and pick them up on the final day.
 There will be a special buffet with snacks and drinks for parents in our reception area.
 This way parents can see the facilities we are offering and have a chance to talk to the staff.
 On the final day parents are welcome to attend performances by the students.
 Again a buffet meal and drinks will be provided for parents to refresh them for their journey.
 Parents should tell ELACP at least 48 hours before if they will be attending the Parents Reception at the Centre.

 Parents can choose to have English lessons, or just relax in the hotel and enjoy the meals and enjoy the beautiful scenery, or plan their own programme.
 They can also participate in excursions and other activities.
-Nursery class for ages 3-5 may be available by special request.
+Nursery class for ages 3-5 may be available by special request for a fee.

-A FIVE DAY TRIP TO LONDON FOR TWO PERSONS Return flight tickets to London, with full board and accommodation and a fantastic tour of the most famous attractions of the City of London see more details.
+A FIVE DAY TRIP TO LONDON FOR TWO PERSONS Return flight tickets to London, with full board and accommodation and a fantastic tour of the most famous attractions of the City of London.